zriyansh/signoz.io/docs/aws-monitoring/elb-logs.md

 A function may have more than one trigger.
 Every trigger functions as a client, independently calling your method, and Lambda transfers data from a single trigger to each event it passes to your function.

-To setup our trigger, follow along:-
+To setup the trigger, follow these steps:

 **Step 1:** Click on the `+ Add trigger`button from the Lambda console.